FrankHB/pl-docs/en-US/calling-for-language-features.md

 A notable example NOT in the category is [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck), whose "parent" model is [P''](https://en.wikipedia.org/wiki/P¡ä¡ä).
 Another is [the Unlambda programming language](http://www.madore.org/~david/programs/unlambda/), which implements a dialect of combinatory logic.
 Different to name-based calculi, the tokens or characters in such languages does not represent *names*.
 Thus, variable bindings cannot be introduced directly.
 As a result (and the example of the major difficulty to use them in practice), to figure out how to encode program logic as native mappings (in implicit style, like "functions" in Unlambda) usually requires users first to know the counterpart of the devices of the abstraction in explicit style, like [in lambda abstractions](http://www.madore.org/~david/programs/unlambda/#howto).

 The (untyped) [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) is the typical baseline model for its historical significance.

+* Allowing anonymous procedures
-It allows anonymous procedures.
-No special declaration grammar needed.
-Allowing implementing reflection features quite easily (but not needed in essential, see below.)
+* No special declaration grammar needed
+* Allowing implementing reflection features quite easily
+	* Not needed in essential, see below

 Strictly speaking, the lambda calculus has binding construct (the lambda notation) in its built-in syntax.
 However, this can be easily replaced by an identifier when the derivation support names.
 This is the traditional way in [Lisp](https://en.wikipedia.org/wiki/Lisp) dialects.